agnipau/tdjson-rs/README.md

 ```

 Note that it will significantly increase compile time, because there a lot of
-proc macros that are required to run to generate the code.
+proc macros that are required to run to generate the types.
 This feature is
 disabled by default.

 ## Note